GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 The company which wants to provide the car-sharing service is already in the public transport business, therefore they have already a network of maintenance operators in the city area.
 They also have an information system which provides channels for costumer care and databases that can be used to store informations about clients and service usage.
-The company also has an efficient internal communication system that will be used in our system to be through the provide APIs.
+The company also has an efficient internal communication system that will be used in our system to be through the provided APIs.

 ## Goals